How can I make a booking?

 How old are your boats?

-We introduce new boats regularly and retire our older boats giving us a young hire fleet (2005 currently our oldest narrowboat).
+We introduce new boats regularly and retire our older boats giving us a young hire fleet (2007 currently our oldest narrowboat, these are finishing with us at the end of 2018 season).